napoknot21/cm-os/documentation/archLinuxInstallionGuide.md

 > 127.0.1.1   [NAME OF YOUR DEVICE].localhost     [NAME OF YOUR DEVICE]
 > ```

-We giee a password for the root user
+We set a password for the root user
 > We enter 2 times the password
 ```
 passwd